freedomofpress/securedrop/docs/getting_support.rst

 The `SecureDrop forum <https://forum.securedrop.org/>`_ is a great place to discuss SecureDrop and to get help from others.
 It is based on Discourse and creating an account is simple and easy.

 Additionally, the `SecureDrop Gitter channel <https://gitter.im/freedomofpress/securedrop>`_ is a great place to discuss SecureDrop in real-time chat.
-This is mostly a development focused channel, but occasionally support questions do come up from time to time.
+This is mostly a development focused channel, but occasionally support questions do come up.

 .. warning:: Remember that both the SecureDrop forum and the Gitter channel are public. **Do not post any sensitive information through public channels.**